johnluetke/MonoTouch.Extensions/README.markdown

 MonoTouch.Extensions
 ====================

-MonoTouch.Extensions provides functionality to MonoTouch classes (technically, CocoaTouch classes) that isn't provided by default, but is often asked "how do I do this?"
-For example, to have you MKMapView zoom to given point, you'd have to write your own code (or copy/paste it rom somewhere).
+MonoTouch.Extensions provides function to MonoTouch classes (technically, CocoaTouch classes) that provide functionality that isn't provided by default, but is often asked "how do I do this?"
+For example, to have you MKMapView zoom to given point, you'd have to write your own code (or copy/ paste it rom somewhere).
 With MonoTouch.Extensions, you won't have to write that method youself!

 Using MonoTouch.Extensions